danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.readDiscussion.html" name="messages.readDiscussion">Mark a thread as read: messages.readDiscussion</a>

+* <a href="stories.readStories.html" name="stories.readStories">Mark all stories up to a certain ID as read, for a given peer; will emit an updateReadStories update to all logged-in sessions: stories.readStories</a>

 * <a href="channels.readHistory.html" name="channels.readHistory">Mark channel/supergroup history as read: channels.readHistory</a>

 * <a href="channels.readMessageContents.html" name="channels.readMessageContents">Mark channel/supergroup message contents as read: channels.readMessageContents</a>